 Chair & Support

-The committee will be chaired by a relevant member of departmental, faculty, or school staff, with .
+The committee will be chaired by a relevant member of departmental, faculty, or school staff, with administrative support from Registry and Academic Affairs or Education and Student Experience staff as appropriate for that unit.
 UoNSU will support the initial administration of Student Staff Forums by providing relevant guidance as to their general structure and purpose, alongside guidance on interacting with the meetings in the Microsoft Teams space.

 Frequency of Meetings